tranmich/yeschef-app/GOOGLE_VISION_SETUP.md

 ### Option C: For Production (Railway)
 1. Go to Railway project settings
 2. Add environment variable:
-   - Key: `GOOGLE_CLOUD_CREDENTIALS_JSON`
+   - Key: `GOOGLE_CLOUD_CREDENTIALS`
-   - Value: Paste entire JSON content
+   - Value: Paste entire JSON content (the entire contents of your downloaded JSON file)
-3. Update code to load from environment variable
+3. The code will automatically detect and use this credential

+**✅ You've completed this step!
+Your Railway is configured.**

 ## Step 3: Install Package